 China’s ONGO Law requires that Give2Asia be referred to as the project manager in all publicity activities or materials within China.
 However, corporations and corporate foundations may be acknowledged as the funders.
 This requirement does not apply to publicity and materials outside of China’s mainland.

 Give2Asia holds our work in China to the highest standard of compliance and supervision.
-We have established a local office with our Chief China Representative Carol Yang and seven other staff in Beijing.
+We have established a local office with our Chief China Representative Carol Yang and eight other staff in Beijing.